-At the end of the VI century. in various Slavic lands begin to appear in droves of strengthening.
-Of course, archeology does not give us information about the social needs for creating such fortifications, which causes controversy in the scientific community.
-A straightforward approach, when strengthening is considered exclusively as a place to protect the surrounding population from raids, is not always appropriate: in addition to external threats, it is necessary to take into account the specifics of the state of the studied society, and this is often completely impossible due to the state of historical sources.
+At the end of the VI century. in different Slavic lands, fortifications begin to appear en masse.
+Of course, archeology does not provide us with information about the social needs for the creation of such fortifications, which causes controversy in the scientific community.
+A straightforward approach, when the fortification is viewed exclusively as a place of protection of the surrounding population from raids, is not always appropriate: in addition to external threats, it is necessary to take into account the specifics of the state of the studied society, and this is often completely impossible due to the state historical sources.

 If for a long time the early Slavs were dominated by an open type of settlement with rare fortifications, then from the end of the VI century. many fortified places arise.

 This, it seems to us, was connected with two points: the first was the formation of tribal unions, where the central settlement required protection primarily as a cult center and as a center of power and control.

 The second - during the migration movement, especially in the western direction, there was a military need to create “military” outposts.
 The "military" were not put in quotation marks by chance, since these are primarily fortified tribal centers in a foreign environment, as is the case with the advance of the Western Slavs to the west of Europe or the northwest and northeast of Eastern Europe in the case of the resettlement of the eastern Slavs.

 Ukrainian archaeologist B.A.
 Tymoshchuk developed a periodization of these fortified settlements, identifying three types: a refuge, an administrative center, and a sanctuary.

 Community centers had wooden walls reinforced with clay slopes on the outside.